-Mainphal, Madan, Emetic nut tree are few common names of plant Randia dumetorum (synonym xeromphis spinosa) belonging to family Rubiaceae.
-Mainphal is used in various traditional medicine system for treatment of various ailments.
+Mainphal, Madan, Emetic nut tree are few common names of the plant Randia dumetorum (synonym xeromphis spinosa) belonging to family Rubiaceae.
+Mainphal is used in various traditional medicine system for the treatment of various ailments.
 This tree is found almost throughout India up to 4, 000 ft attitude.
 It is found in Himalaya, Dehradun, Bengal, Bihar, Orissa, South Maharashtra and costal districts of south India.
 It is a medicinal tree that treat cough, asthma, ulcers and many other ailments.

 Latin name: Xeromphis Spinosa Synonym: Randia dumetorum Poir., R. spinosa Poir., R. brandisii Gamble., R. longispina;Catunaregam spinosa (Thumb.)
 Tirveng

 Found in sub-Himalayan tracts extending eastwards in Sikkim up to 1200 m and southwards to Peninsular India.